‘Bachelor In Paradise’ 2017: Will Corinne Olympios Join Season 4?

 Alex Woytkiw could also be on the show, according to Bustle.
 It was speculated that while it is hard for anyone to take this guy seriously, one girl would still fall head over heels for him.
 What makes Alex a likely candidate is that he has this tension with Chad, which would definitely bring the drama that viewers would want to look forward to.

-Bachelor in Paradise gives contestants from previous seasons another opportunity to get to know each other, and hopefully form new relationships.
+Bachelor in Paradise gives contestants from previous seasons another opportunity to get to know each other and hopefully form new relationships.
 The show usually takes the men and women to a secluded Mexican paradise in summer.
 There, they will try to see if a summer romance will develop into something more.

 An exact release date for Bachelor in Paradise 2017 has not been set but new episodes are expected to drop in August, just like the previous seasons of the show.
 Before the spin-off, fans will see first Rachel Lindsay as the leading lady in The Bachelorette 2017, which is expected to premiere sometime in May.